oracle/rwloadsim/docs/SQL.md

 In many cases, there is no need to have a separate declaration of your sql statements with a subsequent execute or subsequent use in a cursor loop.
-If your sql statement is only required once in your program or if you don't need to modify any of its attributes, you can use a syntax that immediatedly executes your sql statement.
+If your sql statement is only required once in your program or if you don't need to modify any of its attributes, you can use a syntax that immediately executes your sql statement.
-The syntax combines the declaration - although with the keyword ```execute``` in stead of a name - with the exeuction as shown in the following examples.
+The syntax combines the declaration - although with the keyword ```execute``` in stead of a name - with the execution as shown in the following examples.
 Note that implicit bind and define is automatically enabled for immediate SQL.

-Immediately execute an alter session command:
+Immediately execute an insert with a returning clause
 ```
 sql execute
-  alter session set nls_date_format='DD.MM.YYYY HH24:MI';
+  insert into rwl_demo_ord
+  ( ordno , b , pl , c )
+  values
+  ( rwl_demo_ordno.nextval , :b , :pl , :c)
+  returning ordno into :ordno
+  /
+  # The bindout must be done explicitly
+  bindout : ordno ;
 end;
 ```
+The binds to the three first placeholders are implicitly, but bindout can only be done explicitly.

-Immediatedly execute a cursor loop which includes implicit bind and define:
+Immediately execute a cursor loop which includes implicit bind and define:
 ```
 integer deptno := 10, empno;
 double monthsal;